 We will also ensure that repairs works to the nearby Lowood Bridge next year are co-ordinated with other nearby roadworks planned by partners in 2018.

-Starting on Monday 25 September 2017 until approximately the end of November 2017 we shall be capping an area on the southern side of Easter Langlee landfill site, adjacent to the area we capped in 2016.
+Starting on Monday 25 September 2017 until approximately the 3rd November 2017 we shall be capping an area on the southern side of Easter Langlee landfill site, adjacent to the area we capped in 2016.
 In preparation for these capping works taking place we have been using a 360 excavator to shape the contours on the landfill.

 We continue to take measures to minimise any odour escape, but please be aware that there is an increased risk of odour during profiling and capping works.
 Once the capping is complete we will be able to install additional gas wells which will maximise gas extraction and reduce the risk of odour.

 After the capping in 2016 we relocated the odour control unit to the area next to the waste disposal area in order to maximise its effectiveness.
 During the capping works the unit shall be moved and we will do our best to locate the unit to where it will have the most impact.
 Once the capping is complete we will relocate the unit adjacent to the waste disposal area.